Candidates and R.T.s are held to stringent ethics standards in order to be eligible for certification and registration.

 and/or consult the

-Individuals who apply for a primary pathway to certification must answer three ethics-related
+Individuals who apply for a primary pathway to certification and registration must answer three ethics-related

 questions on the application form.
-The questions address convictions, court-martials,
+The questions address convictions, courts-martial,

 disciplinary action by regulatory or other certification boards, and educational

 honor code violations.
-Read more about the ethics-related questions on the certification application
+Read more about the ethics-related questions on the certification and registration application

-Every R.T.'s annual renewal of registration procedure requires them to affirm that
+Every R.T.'s annual renewal of certification and registration procedure requires them to affirm that

 they have been and remain in compliance with the Standards of Ethics.
 The

-Application for Renewal of Registration requires reporting of any convictions
+Application for Renewal of Certification and Registration requires reporting of any convictions

-or charges, including pleas of guilty or nolo contendere (no contest), court-martials,
+or charges, including pleas of guilty or nolo contendere (no contest), courts-martial,

 withheld/deferred adjudication, suspended or stayed sentence, and pretrial diversion